What is a drug-free workplace program?

 - Annual: This type of test is often required by the New York State Department of Health and the Department of Transportation, but can also be a good yearly reminder of your strict drug-free policy.

-- At random: Random drug tests send the message that drug use is not only discouraged, but never permitted.
+- At random: Random drug tests send the message drug use is not only discouraged, but never permitted.

 - Reasonable suspicion: If an employee has a history of unsafe behavior or does not appear fit for duty, this type of test can be an effective tool for identifying the issue.